IIDM: Inter and Intra-domain Mixing for Semi-supervised Domain Adaptation in Semantic Segmentation: Experiments

 \subsection{Ablation Study}

-To further demonstrate the effectiveness of our approach, we conduct ablation studies on the GTA5 to Cityscapes setting.
+To further demonstrate the effectiveness of IIDM, we conduct ablation studies on the GTA5 to Cityscapes setting.

-\textbf{Effect of different components.} In our proposed method, we incorporate four distinct loss functions, including a supervised loss $L_{s}$ applied to the source data, a supervised loss $L_{t}$ applied to the labeled target data, an unsupervised loss $L_{inter}$ related to inter-domain mixing, and an unsupervised loss $L_{intra}$ associated with intra-domain mixing.
-The performance of different combinations of loss is shown in Table~\ref{Ablation1}.
-As can be observed in the table, the utilization of solely supervised loss (row 1, row 2 and row 3) yields poor performance particularly when labeled target data is scarce, as it neglects to leverage the substantial amount of unlabeled target data.
-Consequently, the learned feature center may exhibit a significant disparity with the target domain.
+\paragraph{Component Ablation.} In the proposed IIDM, we incorporate four distinct loss functions, including a supervised loss $L_{s}$ applied to the source data, a supervised loss $L_{t}$ applied to the labeled target data, an unsupervised loss $L_{inter}$ related to inter-domain mixing, and an unsupervised loss $L_{intra}$ associated with intra-domain mixing.
+Different losses represent different components, and the performance of different combinations is shown in Table~\ref{Ablation1}.
+As can be observed, the utilization of solely supervised loss (row 1, row 2 and row 3) yields poor performance particularly when labeled target data is scarce, and the learned feature center may exhibit a significant disparity with the target domain.
 The combination of $L_{t}$ and $L_{intra}$ (row 4) represents the SSL method.
 However, in the absence of source domain data to serve as a basis, the performance is compromised (59.1\% vs 69.5\%), particularly when the number of labeled target images is limited.
-The ablation experiments of inter and intra-domain mixing on the basis of source and labeled target supervised learning are denoted by row 5, row 6 and row 7.
-The performance achieved by exclusively employing intra-domain mixing (row 6) surpasses that of using only inter-domain mixing (row 5), indicating the importance of intra-domain mixing in enriching the target domain space.
-This is because the center of intra-domain mixed data is closer to the center of the target domain than that of the inter-domain mixed data, as described in Fig.~\ref{motivation}.
-Finally, our method (row 7) that incorporates four distinct losses achieves the best results and outperforms others (row 5 and row 6) by a large amount.
+The ablation experiments of inter and intra-domain mixing are denoted by row 5, row 6 and row 7.
+The performance achieved by exclusively employing intra-domain mixing (row 6) surpasses that of using only inter-domain mixing (row 5), indicating the importance of intra-domain mixing in enriching the target domain space.This is because the center of intra-domain mixed data is closer to the center of the target domain than that of the inter-domain mixed data, as described in Figure~\ref{motivation}.
+Finally, incorporating four distinct losses achieves the best results and outperforms others (row 5 and row 6) by a large amount.
 Learning with both inter and intra-domain mixing enables the extraction of features that are domain-invariant in a more abundant enhanced target domain space.